frederic-mahe/metabarcoding-course-Oslo-2019/reveal.js-3.7.0/slides.md

 Note: from Edgar and Flyvberg, 2015.
-Merging is an important step that can change radically the apparent diversity profile of a community (some popular mergers do not cope well with variable length markers)
+Merging is an important step that can change radically the apparent diversity profile of a community (some popular mergers do not cope well with variable length markers).
+Some mergers use the wrong way to compute double-read quality values.

 ## my EE filtering method